BuildingSync/BuildingSync-asset-extractor/README.md

 1. `avg_sqft`.
 The avg_sqft method will return a weighted average value for all assets of the specified type found based on the area they serve.

-1. `age_oldest` and `age_newest`.
-The age method will retrieve the 'YearInstalled' element of a specified equipment type and return either the oldest or newest, as specified.
+1. `age_oldest`, `age_newest`, `age_average`.
+The age method will retrieve the 'YearOfManufacture' (or 'YearInstalled' if not present) element of a specified equipment type and return either the oldest or newest, or average age (year) as specified.
+Average age is calculated by a weighted average using the following (in order): capacity, served space area, regular average.

+1. `custom`.
+Use this method for particular asset that do not fit in the other categories; i.e. Heating Efficiency.
+Note that a dedicated method may need to be written to support this type of asset.

 To test usage: